Physically Plausible Multi-System Trajectory Generation and Symmetry Discovery: Related Works

 Pivoting to Lagrangian mechanics, Deep Lagrangian Network~\citep{lutter2019deep} offers a framework to learn dynamics of systems from arbitrary coordinates, instead of prescribed position and momentum vectors required to compute the Hamiltonian.
 Lagrangian Neural Network~\citep{cranmer2020lagrangian} extends this concept by removing the restriction on the functional form of the Lagrangian, thereby expanding breadth of systems it is able to model.
 Lagrangian-based methods can similarly extend to higher-order data, using images to learn energy-based control~\citep{zhong2020unsupervised} and predict long-term behaviour~\citep{allen2020lagnetvip}.
 While the Lagrangian is parametrised by easier to access quantities (e.g. velocity instead of momentum), it creates additional computational challenges by requiring Jacobian and Hessian operations to define the Euler-Lagrange equation.
 Symplectic Discrete Lagrangian Neural Networks~\citep{lishkova2023discrete} circumvents this by calculating a discrete Lagrangian with analytical gradients from discrete observations.

 \textbf{Generating Physically Plausible Data.} Several prior works have attempted to construct models to synthesise physically consistent video, leveraging generative models such as VAEs~\citep{kingma2013auto} and GANs~\citep{goodfellow2014generative}.
 Hamiltonian Generative Network (HGN) proposed in \citet{toth2019hamiltonian} represented a first approach that was able to learn Hamiltonian dynamics from high-dimensional observations such as images.
 HGN encodes a sequence of images to latent representations and unrolls the dynamics on the latent space using a symplectic integrator subject to Hamilton's equations.
 However, HGN makes the non-trivial assumption that the dimension of generalised coordinates of the system in question is known a priori.
 The authors of \citet{gordon2021latent} explore replacing LSTMs~\citep{hochreiter1997long} with NeuralODEs~\citep{chen2018neural} in popular GAN based image sequence generation architectures.
 While it can effectively enhance the expressivity of GAN models, the latent dynamics remain unstructured.
 Hamiltonian Latent Operators (HALO) proposed in \citet{khan2022hamiltonian} encodes sequences of images into a collection of Hamiltonian neural operators.
 It aims to differential between content (which remains constant throughout the sequence) and motion (which evolves in time) which allows the separation of dynamics from content when generating new trajectories.
-However, the conditioning of HALO differs from traditional generative networks by using sequences of action variables that define the motion within each frame, which may not exist for a broader range of dynamical systems.
+Most similar to ours is HGAN~\citep{allen2024hamiltonian}, which also uses a HNN recurrent module and sparsity inducing loss but is only able to generate videos of a single systems with fixed parameters at a time.